atdyck/ACKS-HFH/Chapter02.md

 | 16-17         |            +2
 | 18            |            +3

 **Strength**: As the name implies, this ability measures the character's raw physical power.
-Strength is a prime requisite for assassins, explorers, dwarven vaultguards, elven spellswords, and fighters.
+Strength is a prime requisite for assassins, explorers, and fighters.
 Apply the ability bonus or penalty for Strength to all attack throws and damage rolls in melee (hand-to-hand) combat.
 Note that a penalty here will not reduce damage from a successful attack below one point, unless the target is otherwise invulnerable to the attack (see the [Adventures](Chapter06.md#chapter-6-adventures) chapter for details).

 **Intelligence**: This is the ability to learn and apply knowledge.
-Intelligence is a prime requisite for elven nightblades, elven spellswords, and mages.
+Intelligence is a prime requisite for witches and loremasters.
 The ability bonus for Intelligence is added to the number of proficiencies the character begins play with (see the [Proficiencies](Chapter04.md#chapter-4-proficiencies) chapter for details) and the number of languages the character is able to learn to read and write, as described below.
-Mages, elven nightblades, and elven spellswords increase the number of spells of each level in their repertoire by their Intelligence bonus (see the [Spells](Chapter05.md#chapter-5-spells) chapter for details).
+Magic-users increase the number of ceremonies or spells of each level in their repertoire by their Intelligence bonus (see the [Spells](Chapter05.md#chapter-5-spells) chapter for details).

 All characters begin the game knowing their native language.
-In most campaign worlds, the majority of humans speak a common language, often called "Common."
-The demi-human races (elves and dwarves) have their own languages, and members of these  races normally begin play knowing their racial language, Common (or the local human language if it isn't called Common), and certain other languages based on the race.

 A character with an Intelligence penalty will only know his native language, and cannot read more than a word or two.
 Characters with at least average Intelligence (9-12) will be literate in any languages they can speak.
 Characters with an Intelligence bonus may begin the game knowing one or more languages other than those given above; the number of additional languages that may be learned is equal to the Intelligence bonus (+1, +2, or +3).
 The player may also choose to leave one or more bonus language "slots" open, to be filled during play.

-The languages available to characters include the demi-human languages (Elven, Dwarven, Gnomish, and Halfling) and the various beastmen dialects (e.g. Orc, Goblin).
-At the Judge's discretion, player characters may also begin play knowing ancient or archaic tongues, or exotic languages such as Draconic (the language of dragons).
-The specific languages available will depend on the campaign setting.

 **Wisdom**: A combination of intuition, willpower and common sense.
-Wisdom is a prime requisite for bladedancers, clerics, and dwarven craftpriests.
-The Wisdom bonus or penalty applies to saving throws caused by spells or magic items.
-This would include, e.g., a save versus Blast against a fireball or a save versus Death from a finger of death, but not a save versus Petrification against a medusa's gaze.
+Wisdom is a prime requisite for runemakers, witches, and loremasters.
+The Wisdom bonus or penalty applies to all saving throws.

 **Dexterity**: This ability measures the character's quickness and balance as well as his aptitude with tools.
-Dexterity is a prime requisite for assassins, bards, bladedancers, elven nightblades, explorers, and thieves.
+Dexterity is a prime requisite for assassins, bards, explorers, and thieves.
 A character's Dexterity bonus or penalty is applied to his attack throws with missile weapons, Armor Class value, and Initiative die rolls.

 **Constitution**: Constitution is a combination of general health and vitality.
 Apply the Constitution bonus or penalty to each Hit Die rolled by the character.
 Note that a penalty here cannot reduce any Hit Die roll to less than 1 point.